 Reading Time

-21 min
+26 min

 Thesis

 Design is increasingly becoming a driver of business and product strategy in organizations of all kinds.
-As of 2023, 79% of business leaders actively involved in an app or website design expected better design processes to have a significant benefit to end customers.
+As of 2023, 79% of business leaders actively involved in app or website design expected better design processes to have a significant benefit to end customers.
 However, 58% of them reported encountering barriers such as a lack of alignment, siloed teams, and lengthy development cycles during the digital product design process.

-The evolution of digital design in the 2010s has been influenced by the advent of mobile devices.
+The evolution of digital design in the 2010s was influenced by the advent of mobile devices.
 Early options for user interface design included Adobe Photoshop, a legacy raster graphics editor.
 However, this proved to be inefficient because, unlike print graphics, digital graphics need to be displayed on screens of varying sizes.
 While the advent of software like Sketch marked a new era of design tool innovation in 2010, designers in this period still had to use an array of tools to handle individual parts to create a UI flow, such as prototyping, version control, and developer handoff.
 Since they were desktop-based, these tools were not conducive to collaboration.

 Weekly Newsletter